Positions Available as of 01/13/25:

 • Reflect on teaching practices

-• Maintain effective and on-going communication with students and their families
+• Maintain on-going communication with parents, educators, and outside service providers

 • Participate in building and district level professional development and collaboration.
 This will include working with various committees and departments to facilitate educating students